HighwayChile/assignment04/README.md

 output (maybe inside a <p> or in a fancier element),  - DONE variables of a few datatypes (at least number, string, boolean, and a couple objects),  - NEED MORE TYPES show off some common errors and how you might avoid them,
-conditionals,
+conditionals,  - DONE
-repetition,
+repetition,  - DONE
+arrays,  - DONE
-arrays,  - NEED ARRAY MAKE AN ARRAY FOR USER REVIEWS? (start with empty array, then fill with strings) functions,  - DONE demonstrate scope,  - DONE objects and events  - DONE, BUT COULD USE MORE
+functions,  - DONE
+demonstrate scope,  - DONE
+objects and events  - DONE, BUT COULD USE MORE